-AS FILED WITH THE SECURITIES AND EXCHANGE COMMIS SSION ON MARCH 12, 2001 REGISTRATION NO. 333-5432 26 SECURITIES AND EVOLANCE COMMIS CCTON SECURITIES AND EXCHANGE COMMIS WASHINGTON, D.C.
-20549 3310N AMENDMENT NO. 2 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 } , REGENERON PHARMACEUTICALS, IN (EXACT NAME OF REGISTRANT AS SPECIFIED I NEW YORK (STATE OR OTHER JURISDICTION OF 13-3444607 (I.R.S.
-EMPLOYER INCORPORATION OR ORGANIZATION) IDENTIFICATION NO.) 777 OLD SAW MILL RIVER ROAL TARRYTOWN, NEW YORK 10591-67 (914) 347-7000 707 (ADDRESS, INCLUDING ZIP CODE AND TELEPHONE NUMBER, REGISTRANT'S PRINCIPAL EXECUTIVE ( OFFICES) STUART A. KOLINSKI, ESQ.
-GENERAL COUNSEL 10 REGENERON PHARMACEUTICALS, IN 777 OLD SAW MILL RIVER ROAD TARRYTOWN, NEW YORK 10591-67 (914) 347-7000 (NAME, ADDRESS, INCLUDING ZIP CODE AND TELEPHONE NUME BER.
-INCLUDING AREA CODE. ( )F AGENT FOR SERVICE) ZENY INDEBBING PINER GODE, C • COPIES TO: DAVID J. GOLDSCHMIDT, ESQ.
+AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON MARCH 19, 2001

+REGISTRATION NO. 333-54326 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 AMENDMENT NO. 3 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 REGENERON PHARMACEUTICALS, INC. (EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) NEW YORK 13-3444607 (STATE OR OTHER JURISDICTION OF (I.R.S.
+EMPLOYER INCORPORATION OR ORGANIZATION) IDENTIFICATION NO.) 777 OLD SAW MILL RIVER ROAD TARRYTOWN, NEW YORK 10591-6707 (914) 347-7000 (ADDRESS, INCLUDING ZIP CODE AND TELEPHONE NUMBER, INCLUDING AREA CODE, OF REGISTRANT'S PRINCIPAL EXECUTIVE OFFICES) STUART A. KOLINSKI, ESQ.
+GENERAL COUNSEL REGENERON PHARMACEUTICALS, INC. 777 OLD SAW MILL RIVER ROAD TARRYTOWN, NEW YORK 10591-6707 (914) 347-7000 (NAME, ADDRESS, INCLUDING ZIP CODE AND TELEPHONE NUMBER, INCLUDING AREA CODE, OF AGENT FOR SERVICE) COPIES TO: DAVID J. GOLDSCHMIDT, ESQ.
 JI HOON HONG, ESQ.
-SKADDEN, ARPS, SLATE, MEAGHER & FLOM LLP SHEARMAN & STERLING FOUR TIMES SQUARE NEW YORK, NEW YORK 10036-6522 NEW 599 LEXINGTON AVENUE YORK, NEW YORK 10022-6069 (212) 735-3000 (212) 848-4000 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE practicable after this Registration Statement becomes 3 If the only securities being registered on this f pursuant to dividend or interest reinvestment plans, box. [ ] hrease check the lottoming J If any of the securities being registered on this s Form are to be offered or 1 a delayed or continuous basis pursuant to Rule 415 ur nder the Securities Act of 1933, other than securities offered only in connection reinvestment plans, check the following box. [] on with dividend or interes il.
+SKADDEN, ARPS, SLATE, MEAGHER & FLOM LLP SHEARMAN & STERLING FOUR TIMES SQUARE 599 LEXINGTON AVENUE NEW YORK, NEW YORK 10036-6522 NEW YORK, NEW YORK 10022-6069 (212) 735-3000 (212) 848-4000 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: As soon as practicable after this Registration Statement becomes effective.
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. [] If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. [] If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []